Snehal123456788/samplee.html/README.md

-# samplee.html
+# landing Page
-I developed this portfolio website using HTML, CSS  to see the website visit https//snehal123456788
+I developed this landing page using HTML, CSS  to see the website visit https//snehal123456788